Joseph Nassar, Director of Bands

 Joseph Nassar received his Master of Music (MM) and Bachelor of Music Education (BME) in from Louisiana State University, and has completed post-graduate work in Educational Leadership.
 He holds National Board Certification in Early Adolescence/Young Adulthood Instrumental Music, and is a certified Teacher Leader.

-Mr. Nassar has served as Band Director at Donaldsonville High School, Prairieville Middle School, and since 1999, Assistant Band Director at St. Amant High School in St. Amant, Louisiana.
-At St. Amant, Mr. Nassar conducts the Marching Band, Concert Band, Symphonic Band, and Jazz Band, and is the Color Guard faculty sponsor.
+Mr. Nassar has served as Band Director at Donaldsonville High School, Prairieville Middle School, and since 1999, Band Director at St. Amant High School in St. Amant, Louisiana.
+At St. Amant, Mr. Nassar conducts the Marching Band, Wind Symphony, Symphonic Band, Concert Band, and Jazz Band, and has served as the Color Guard faculty sponsor.
 All bands under his direction have earned numerous sweepstakes awards at LMEA state events, and the Concert Band and Symphonic Bands have been ranked first place many times in their respective divisions in LMEA competition.

-Mr. Nassar has served as a concert band and marching band clinician and adjudicator throughout Louisiana, and is a member of the National Association for Music Education, the Louisiana Music Educators Association, Phi Beta Mu, and the District IV Band Directors Association.
+Mr. Nassar is active as a concert band and marching band clinician and adjudicator throughout Louisiana, and is a member of the National Association for Music Education, the Louisiana Music Educators Association, Phi Beta Mu, and the District IV Band Directors Association.